shravanasati/rotom/README.md

 # rotom

-Rotom is a CLI that prints the pokemon sprites on terminal.
+A CLI tool to display Pokémon sprites in your terminal.

 ### Why?